-We have brought 5,282 new employers and 370,373 members into the Pension Scheme at the date of this document, leading to a substantial net increase in membership over this period.
+We have brought 5,282 new employers and 370,373 new members into the Pension Scheme at the date of this document, leading to a substantial net increase in membership over this period.
 We have introduced 56,391 members into the Medical Scheme.
-The number of contributing members Pension and Medical schemes has increased transformational to all our internal processes, reduce our cost base and, most importantly, enable us to serve our members much more efficiently.
+The number of contributing members in the Pension and Medical schemes has increased total active total active total active contributors + dependants dependants contributors by 21% since 2015 and the contributions collected have increased by 49%.
+We are achieving a 78% coverage rate through CBHI, making it the largest contribution-based scheme in the country.